Agrima-Chaturvedi22/Student-Report-Card-Generation/README.md

 Verification Steps
-Run the program (python report_card.py).
+Run the program (python report_card. py).
-Input the scores for one of the test cases above.
+For one of the above test cases input scores.
-Compare the program's output for Total Marks, Percentage, and Grade against the expected values in the table.
+Check your program's output for Total Marks, Percentage and Grade with the above table value.
-If the calculated results match the expected results, the system is verified as working correctly.
+If the computed values and expected values are found same, system is tested successfully.
 Navigate: Change the directory to where you saved the report_card.py file.

-Execute: Run the program using the Python interpreter command:
+Execute: Run the program using the Python interpreter command